msu-eele-fpga/final-project-dylan/docs/final-project.md

 ![cool_pic](../assets/chart_pic.jpg)

-The installation and setup guide to get everything working as well as the Wiring Diagram for this project can be found in the final-project-dylan directory's README file.
+The installation and setup guide to get everything working as well as the Wiring Diagram for this project can be found in the top-level README file.

 ## Servo Motor Component